Hammond24/cs3210_lab/instructions/lab2.md

 efficient `fork`s, and more available system memory.

-**NOTE**: For simplicity in this lab you are required to create a unique page-directory and unique page-tables per process (although this is not strictly necessary), it is only the data pages that should follow copy-on-write semantics.
+**NOTE**: For simplicity in this lab you are required to create a unique page-directory and unique page-tables per process (e.g. not copy-on-write the page-table metadata pages) -- it is possible to copy-on-write these pages, but it would add additional complexity to the lab, and we are explicitly disallowing it.
+Only the data pages should follow copy-on-write semantics.

 ### Copy-on-write forking advice